mkyong/spring-mvc-form-handling/README.md

 Spring MVC Form Handling Example
 ===============================
 Template for a Spring 4 MVC Form Handling example.
-A complete CRUD example with HTML form, using Spring validator and Bootstrap for CSS styling.
+A complete Spring MVC CRUD example with HTML form, using Spring validator and Bootstrap for CSS styling.

 ###1.
 Technologies used
 * Maven 3.0